Los Angeles California, USA Travel Guide

 November-March (excl.
 Late Dec)

-Fewest crowds, best deals on flights/lodging, comfortable for hiking.
+Fewest crowds, best deals on flights/lodging, pleasant for hiking.

-Cooler temperatures, higher chance of rain (Dec-Feb), reduced hours for some attractions.
+Cooler temperatures, higher chance of rain (Dec-Feb), reduced hours for certain attractions.

 Heatwaves occur, especially inland, with temperatures over 100°F (38°C) in summer.
 Coastal areas typically remain milder.
 Santa Ana Winds, strong, hot, dry winds, can be seen in autumn and winter, elevating wildfire risk.